Mindgreppers/lifemaker_web/content/_index.md

 menu: main
 weight: -270
 ---
-## Humanity coming together to develop a shared understanding of Human, Life & Existence, and to establish and live by an Order of mutual fulfilment and happiness in continuity
+## Humanity coming together to develop a shared understanding of Human, Life, Existence and Co-existence; and Living together with mutual fulfilment and happiness

+Many > Sequence > Arrange > Pattern > Order > System and Order

-> Have a look at [the proposed approach](/post/approach).
-Our approach is objective, integral and holistic.
-The centerpoint is Family Education where entire family learns about nature of Self, Life and Universal Values.
-Every such Enlightened Family -the unit of Society - shares the goal for mutual wellbeing and sustainability in Co-existence.
-It takes care of itself and also its neighbours, Environment and entire Earth in meaningful ways.
-By enlightening one family at a time (and inspiring the rest from their behavior in living), we wish to see Human evolution reach the final stage of its development - *Fully realised consciousness and bliss in continuity*.
+> Humanity is not happy and faces a grim future.
+We need a positive and sustainable change.
+Know more on [Why we need a change](/post/background) and [how to go about it](/post/approach).
+Lifemaker's solution for Humanity is objective, integral and holistic, covering all aspects of Life - from material to consciousness; and is understandable for any Human, from any background.
+Our way to spread the understanding is through families, though we welcome curious individuals too.
+When a Family - the unit of Society - is enlightened upon nature of Self, and Existence as Co-existence, there is mutual wellbeing and sustainability in co-existence.
+In our model, every family will be empowered and supported via a Value based Social Order, to take care of itself and its neighbours, Environment and Earth in wise ways.
+It will inspire its neighbors based on its happiness and Value based behavior in co-existence. **We wish to see Human evolution reach the final stage of its development - Fully realised Human consciousness in Value based Living Order.** And the time for that to happen is now, or else it may be too late for us on Earth.

 **Family workshops - June 1st - 12th in Dharamsala, HP, India.
-Contact us to register by 15th May.
-At least two people from every family must come.
-We welcome curious individuals too, but families are preferred.**
+Contact us to register by 15th May.** At least two people from every family or friends, must come together.
+We welcome curious individuals too.
+But at least two visitors are preferred because when two share the same understanding, the evolution is much faster, and the capability of bringing a change is greater.
+Age no bar.
+Children especially welcome.

-We invite curious families and individuals from any background to understand Life, Existence and Co-existence & Human needs.
-We welcome every curious and compassionate person and family, to join our network from their homes, farms and community spaces; both online and offline.
-While we welcome you to our base, you can also invite us to meet your family, friends and community; or be part of this movement starting from our online forum called Ashram.

-We are hosting an online social network for remote help, coordination and cooperation.
-It is being called the Ashram and will be up soon.
-This forum is open to everyone, and is a place of trust, for mutual help, life advice, discussions on health, sustainability, permaculture, body and consciousness, Human and Humanity, Existence and Co-existence, family, conceptual model (Education), operating model (Production and Exchange), working model (Universal Values), Lifemaker and more such topics.

-Our on ground pilot is based in Dharamsala, Himachal Pradesh, India.
-We are conducting workshops with local families to develop a shared understanding and starting to bond and live together with mutual cooperation.
+**Our on ground pilot is based in Dharamsala, Himachal Pradesh, India.** We are conducting workshops with local families to develop a shared understanding and starting to bond and live together with mutual cooperation.
+We are in process of talks with some village families to get some land for running our program in parternship.

+**Our online social network will be live soon.
+It will be a platform for Humanity to connect, cooperate and collaborate with each other for**

+* Mutual help
+* Life advice
+* Sustainability and harmony
+* Knowledge and Wisdom
+* Family Education - Objective understanding of Self in Reality & how to live mutually fulfilled in co-existence
+* Operating model (Sustainable production, Exchange, Economics and mutual support),
+* Value based living
+* More such topics.

 *We are looking at evolving and implementing a complete solution to all Human needs - from matter to consciousness.
 This movement is a fresh start.
-While the founders and their network have a top level understanding and proposal, this can not be the work of a handful.
+While the founders and their network have a top level understanding and proposal, this has to be a collective effort of everyone.
 The movement needs the curiosity and involvement from the larger humanity to manifest and grow.*

 ## What's happening?
 - **Counselling for young families and singles in Dharamsala area, in May**